 Verify the FFmpeg installation:

-The usage of ffmpeg depends on individual projects and desired output.
+The usage of FFmpeg depends on individual projects and the desired output.
 Refer to the official FFmpeg documentation for an in-depth description of its features and examples.
 If you want to learn more about FFmpeg, input:

 Congratulations!
 You have successfully installed FFmpeg.
 Thanks for using this tutorial for installing FFmpeg in CentOS 8 system.
 For additional help or useful information, we recommend you to check the official FFmpeg website.